ToBinio/cargo-features-manager/README.md

 this will disable all features which are not required to compile.

-### always keep
+### false positives

+Some features may not cause the compilation to fail but still remove functionality.
+To limit the extent of such cases we keep a [file](Known-Features.toml) including all known false positives.
+These features will not be disabled by `cargo features prune` and instead be display gray letting you know that you should consider if you really need the feature.

+If you know of any other features that fall under this category fell free to open an Issue or PR!

-If your project requires features to be enabled which do not make the compile fail.
+If your project requires additional features to be always kept.
 You can add a section to your `Cargo.toml` named `cargo-features-manager.keep` in there you can define which features will be kept.

 ```toml
 # for individial packages